mcguffin/mcguffin-more-privacy-options/readme.txt

 Login message has link to sign-up page of a "Network Users Only" blog or a link the blog admin email if user is logged in but not a member of a "Members Only" blog.

-WP svn via Aptana 3
+WP svn via Aptana 3.

+Localization ready.

 == Installation ==